evelyn-2022/CSNotes/FrontEnd/JavaScript/Constructor Function vs Factory Function.md

 If `return` is called with an object, then the object is returned instead of this.
 If `return` is called with a primitive, it’s ignored.

-!!!attention It's bad practice to create methods inside of a constructor function.
+==Note:== It's bad practice to create methods inside of a constructor function.
 Instead, use prototype or protopype inheritance.

 ## Factory Function